-House cats are normally fastidious in their urination habits, so there may be cause for concern if your cat begins demonstrating unusual behavior, such as urinating on a rug or in a sink, straining to urinate, urinating frequently, or excessively grooming themselves in the perineal region.
+House cats are normally fastidious in their urination habits, so there may be cause for concern if your cat begins demonstrating unusual behavior, such as urinating on a rug or in a sink or tub, straining to urinate, urinating frequently, or excessively grooming themselves in the perineal region.

 Consider Medical Explanations

 It is very important to rule out a medical urinary problem first.
 This is especially true with cats, neutered or not, since crystal formation and urethral inflammation can become a life-threatening condition in a matter of hours.

 Possible medical problems that relate to changes in urinary behaviors include: